Convair B-58 Hustler: Weapons systems

 The Sperry AN/ASQ-42 bombing/navigation system combined a sophisticated inertial navigation system with the KS-39 star tracker (astro-inertial navigation system) to provide a heading reference, the AN/APN-113 Doppler radar to provide ground speed and windspeed data, a search radar to provide range data for bomb release and trajectory, and a radar altimeter.
 The AN/ASQ-42 was estimated to be 10 times more accurate than any previous bombing/navigation system.

 Defensive armament consisted of a single 20 mm (0.79 in) T-171E-3 rotary cannon with 1,200 rounds of ammunition in a radar-aimed tail barbette.
 It was remotely controlled through the Emerson MD-7 automated radar fire-control system, only requiring the DSO to lock on a selected target blip on his scope and then fire the gun.
 The system computed aiming, velocity, or heading differential, and range compensation.
 Offensive armament typically consisted of a single nuclear weapon, along with fuel tanks, in a streamlined MB-1C pod under the fuselage.
 Incurable difficulties with fuel leakage resulted in the replacement of the MB-1C with the two-component pod (TCP), which placed the nuclear weapon in an upper section, while the lower fuel component could be independently jettisoned.
-This had the added benefit of allowing the pilot to "clean up" the aircraft for fuel efficiency or in case of emergency, while still retaining the (somewhat) slimmer weapon.
+This had the added benefit of allowing the pilot to "clean up" the aircraft for fuel efficiency or in case of emergency.

 From 1961 to 1963, the B-58 was retrofitted with two tandem stub pylons under each wing root, adjacent to the centerline pod, for B43 or B61 nuclear weapons.
 This allowed for a total of five nuclear weapons per aircraft.
 Although the USAF looked at using the B-58 for conventional strikes, it was never equipped for carrying or dropping conventional bombs.
 A photo reconnaissance pod, the LA-331, was also fielded.
 Several other specialized pods for electronic countermeasures or an early cruise missile were considered, but not adopted.
-The late-1950s High Virgo air-launched ballistic missile was designed to be launched from the B-58; a Hustler carried out four test launches to determine ballistic missile and antisatellite weapon-system capability.
+The late-1950s High Virgo air-launched ballistic missile was designed to be launched from the B-58; a Hustler carried out four test launches to determine ballistic missile and anti-satellite weapon-system capability.